UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 ```

 </details>

-## 5 Parallel Execution and Scale
+## 5: Parallel Execution and Scale

 Now that we have a Baseline its time to test at scale

 there has already been quite a bit of work done here.

+### Baseline

+Some Research already done by the TA [aws/](https://github.com/UVA-MLSys/AI-for-Astronomy/tree/main/aws)

+Varying data size, areadly available in Class Bucket

+We run the inference for different sizes to evaluate the scaling performance with increasing data load.
+This experiment runs with size 1GB, 2GB, 4GB, 6GB, 8GB, 10GB and 12.6GB.

+TODO: fill out results and runs